cguttweb/nuxt-portfolio-blog/content/mydocs/js.md

 description: Interactive level of web dev that has morphed into a large ecosystem
 position: 3
 ---
+### Variables

+These are used to store and keep track of information

 ECMAScript is the standard and JavaScript is the implementation.
 JavaScript has become the dominant in web development in the frontend with progress in the support of newer EMCAScript versions being supported in browsers and the use of frameworks like Vue, React and Angular.
 On the backend Node.js is used in a majority of cases.

-Strings are words, sentences, text etc
-Numbers = calculations etc

-### Variables

-These are used to store and keep track of information

 `parseInt()`- converts strings to integers `parseFloat()`- converts to decimal numbers